The Thymus Gland: T Cells, AIDS, and Myasthenia Gravis

 The thymus gland, or thymus, is a two-lobed structure in the upper chest.
 It's located behind the sternum (breastbone) and on top of the trachea (windpipe) and heart.
-The gland is largest in children and starts to decrease in size at puberty.
+The lobes of the thymus consist of many smaller lobules, which give the gland a bumpy appearance.
+The thymus is largest in children and starts to decrease in size at puberty.
 By the time we reach old age it's almost invisible.
-The thymus is an important part of the immune system in younger people and may affect the life of older people as well.
+It's an important part of the immune system in younger people.

 A type of white blood cell called a T lymphocyte or a T cell matures in the thymus.
-T cells destroy viruses, bacteria and parasites and fight cancer cells.
-The thymus gland also makes hormones called thymosins which help the immune system function and have many other jobs In the body.
+T cell activity causes the destruction of viruses, bacteria, and parasites and helps to fight cancer cells.
+The thymus gland also makes thymosin and other hormones.
+These help the immune system to function and have many other jobs in the body.

-Problems in the thymus gland or with T cells are involved in several diseases, including myasthenia gravis and AIDS.
-As our knowledge of the immune system increases, we will hopefully be able to treat diseases such as these more effectively.
+Problems with T cells or in the thymus gland are involved in several diseases, including AIDS and myasthenia gravis.
+As our knowledge of the thymus and the immune system increases, we will hopefully be able to treat diseases such as these more effectively.

 Types of Blood Cells

 The red bone marrow makes all of our blood cells, including the red blood cells, the white blood cells, and the platelets.
 Platelets are actually fragments of a larger cell.

 - Red blood cells transport oxygen to where it's needed.
 They are also known as erythrocytes.

 - Platelets, or thrombocytes, play an essential role in the blood clotting process that heals wounds.